xjcl/mundraub-navigator/README.md

 Mundraub Mobile is an unofficial Kotlin Android app for using https://mundraub.org, a map of public fruit trees.

-Go fruit foraging, discover your local neighborhood, reduce food waste, and gain a deeper appreciation for nature and her seasons!
+Go foraging, find fresh fruit, discover your local neighborhood, reduce food waste, and gain a deeper appreciation for nature and her seasons!

 Features:
-- Look up local fruit trees and shrubs on Mundraub
+- Find local fruit trees and shrubs in DACH countries
-    - including mini-calendar with seasonality information
+    - includes mini-calendar with seasonality information
 - Google Maps integration for directions to markers
 - Stays usable even when losing internet connection
 - Languages: 🇺🇸/🇩🇪